 The idea is to integrate some needed tech into our homes and make it easy to control and manage it.
 That’s not always how it goes.
 I started doing this a while ago when Verizon actually had their own solution which included a video camera, thermostat and smartplugs.
 It was good, but not great and didn’t really grow beyond the initial offering and eventually fizzled and they abandoned it.
 Short of buying something really expensive and high-end, I was forced to cobble together something that suited my needs.
 I did loads of research and decided I was going to settle on Nest.

 First, I added their thermostat.
 That’s an amazing device!
 It saves money, gives you feedback by learning your habits and one of the best things is the ability to raise or lower the temp from my smartphone…from ANYWHERE in the world!
 Nothing better than cranking the heat or the AC when you’re in the airport and come home to perfect temperature.
+You may consult an expert in ac replacement and ac installation services on the things to consider when installing a smart thermostat and to prevent damage to your AC.
+A local air conditioning services contractor can also help in maintaining the functionality and efficiency of your hvac system.

 Then I added Nest cameras.
 I put one inside aimed at the front door and one outside aimed at the same front door.
 When I’m away I can put the motion detection on and know when the kid comes to feed the cat or when a package may get delivered because I get an alert on my phone.
 The quality is great and it is in the same app as the thermostat.
 I love it when the items play nice together!